aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/track-changes-in-a-document/_index.md

 url: /cpp/track-changes-in-a-document/
 ---

-The functionality of track changes, also known as reviewing, enables you to track changes to content and formatting made by you or other users.
+The functionality of track changes, also known as reviewing, allows you to track changes to content and formatting made by you or other users.
 This track changes feature with Aspose.Words supports track changes in Microsoft Word.
 With this functionality, you can access individual revisions in your document and apply different properties to them.

 When you enable the track changes feature, all inserted, deleted, and modified elements of the document will be visually highlighted with information about by whom, when, and what was changed.
 Objects that carry the information about what was changed are called “tracking changes”.
 For example, assume that you want to review a document and make important changes – this may mean that you need to make revisions.
 Also, you may need to insert comments to discuss some of the changes.
 That is where tracking changes in documents come in.

-This article explains how to manage and track changes created by multiple reviewers on the same document, as well as the properties for tracking changes.
+This article explains how to manage and track changes created by many reviewers on the same document, as well as the properties for tracking changes.

 {{% alert color="primary" %}}